groupdocs/reference.groupdocs.com/content/sites/groupdocs/merger/english/net/groupdocs.merger.domain.options/loadoptions/type/_index.md

 ---
 title: Type
 second_title: GroupDocs.Merger for .NET API Reference
-description: The type of the file to open.
+description: The type of the file to load.
 type: docs
 weight: 50
 url: /net/groupdocs.merger.domain.options/loadoptions/type/
 ---
 ## LoadOptions.Type property

-The type of the file to open.
+The type of the file to load.

 ```csharp
 public FileType Type { get; }